-For over 125 years, Johns Hopkins Medicine has led the way in both biomedical discovery and health care, establishing the standard by which others follow and build upon.
+For 130 years, Johns Hopkins Medicine has led the way in both biomedical discovery and health care, establishing the standard by which others follow and build upon.
 This is one of many faculty-developed programs, protocols and services provided by Johns Hopkins HealthCare Solutions to improve health outcomes and reduce the cost of care.
 Our faculty experts developed this program for maximum impact, based on years of research and clinical success.

 The goal of DECIDE (Decision-making Education for Choices In Diabetes Everyday) is to help people—ranging in age from 18 to 90 years old—learn how to change their behavior so they can better manage their diabetes.

 The DECIDE program teaches problem-solving as a key skill for behavior change and for incorporating self-management activities into their everyday lives.